Clearview AI: Usage

 In December 2020, the ACLU of Washington sent a letter to Seattle mayor Jenny Durkan, asking her to ban the Seattle Police Department from using Clearview AI.
 The letter cited public records retrieved by a local blogger, which showed one officer signing up for and repeatedly logging into the service, as well as corresponding with a company representative.
 While the ACLU letter raised concerns that the officer's usage violated the Seattle Surveillance Ordinance, an auditor at the City of Seattle Office of the Inspector General argued that the ordinance was designed to address the usage of surveillance technologies by the Department itself, not by an officer without the Department's knowledge.

 After the January 6 riot at the United States Capitol, the Oxford Police Department in Alabama used Clearview's software to run a number of images posted by the Federal Bureau of Investigation in its public request for suspect information to generate leads for people present during the riot.
 Photo matches and information were sent to the FBI who declined to comment on its techniques.

 In March 2022, Ukraine's Ministry of Defence began using Clearview AI's facial recognition technology "to uncover Russian assailants, combat misinformation and identify the dead".
 Ton-That also claimed that Ukraine's MoD has "more than 2 billion images from the Russian social media service VKontakte at its disposal".
 Ukrainian government agencies used Clearview over 5,000 times as of April 2022.
 The company provided these accounts and searches for free.

 In a Florida case, Clearview's technology was used by defense attorneys to successfully locate a witness, resulting in the dismissal of vehicular homicide charges against the defendant.

 Law enforcement use of the facial recognition software grew rapidly in the United States.
 In 2022 more than one million searches were conducted.
 In 2023, this usage doubled.

+Following the killing of Alex Pretti in January 2026, the United States Department of Homeland Security launched Operation Puppet Master and Project Whipple Shield, two surveillance operations targeting progressive organizations, labor unions, and other groups opposed to the Trump administration's immigration policy.
+Undercover agents infiltrated community meetings held in churches, schools and parks, tracked license plate numbers to compile names of people who attended gatherings, and used Clearview AI to compile photo dossiers of activists.

+In March 2026, national news outlets reported that the Fargo, North Dakota police department had falsely arrested, and had extradited from her home state, a Tennessee woman on charges of using a fake military ID to commit bank fraud.
+The evidence used for the false arrest was a facial recognition match from Clearview AI software.
+This was despite the fact that the woman had never visited North Dakota before and exculpatory evidence existed showing the woman was shopping in Tennessee at the time the fraud was committed.